 It is the way that individuals keep pushing away their feelings, by protecting themselves from them, that creates disconnection in their relationships.
 Once you have access to your unconscious fears or underlying feelings, you can transform your relationship in order to have intimate connections.

 There are certain personality types that have each adopted certain ways to avoid feelings, while sabotaging intimacy.
-Our counsellor for relationships services has identified certain personality profiles that suffer with intimacy issues:
+Our relationship counselling services has identified certain personality profiles that suffer with intimacy issues:

 ‘The Distancer’ – They distance themselves when their partner attempts to get close (fears closeness as it is unsafe or impinging )